Navaneeth-Sharma/Akshara-Jaana/README.md

 AksharaJaana is a package which uses tesseract ocr in the backend to convert the read-only kannada text to editable format.
 A Special feature of this is it can separate columns in the page and thus making it easier to read and edit.
-Do Conider use this  package if necessary and feel free to dm me for any clarifications my mail id is: navaneethsharma2310oct@gmail.com.
+Do consider using this  package if necessary and feel free to dm me for any clarifications my mail id is: navaneethsharma2310oct@gmail.com.
 Happy coding and installing

 ## The Requirements
-#### *Conda environment is prefered for the smooth use*
+#### *Conda environment is preferred for the smooth use*
 - AksharaJaana (pip package), check out the latest version available
 - Tesseract
 - poppler